kalebBd/challenge-1/src/ros_assignment/README.txt

 ***********DETAIL USAGE AFTER LAUNCH************
 ************************************************
           ****Picture Converting****
-1. With in 2 seconds of running image.launch, your picture will be taken by webcam.
+1. With in 2 seconds of running image.launch, your webcam will be active.
 2. Grayscale image will be displayed on the right with webcam image on the left.
           ****Fractale****
 1. After lauching 'fractale.launch', press "CTRL+C" to close or end simulation.